sunbird-sameer/button-phone-smart-phone-chat-bridge/README.md

 1. **Scrolling to the Bottom:** Most button phone browsers do not support automated code-driven scrolling.
 When you open the chat or refresh the page, you must manually select and click the **`v BOTTOM v`** button at the top of the screen to quickly jump down to the latest messages.

 2. **Checking for New Messages:** The button phone app cannot automatically listen for incoming database streams in real time.
 To check for and display new messages, you must manually click the **`GET`** button located right next to the text input box.

-## Contribution Note

-Please do not contribute back to this repository.
-If you would like to make modifications or add features, feel free to **fork** this repository and include them in your own version.